icescentral/MASK_public/docs/_build/html/_sources/index.rst.txt

 Dependancies
 ============
-Dependances are defined in requirements.txt file and can be installed by running
+The system is implemented in Python, using Python 3.5.2.
+Dependances are defined in requirements.txt file and can be installed by running:

 .. code-block:: shell